GluuFederation/docs-openbanking-prod/docs/source/install-cn.md

 ## Enabling mTLS in ingress-nginx

+!!!Note
+    For MTLS, OBIE-issued certificates and keys should be used.

 1. Please note that enabling the following annotations in the values.yaml will enable  [client certificate authentication](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#client-certificate-authentication).
 Uncomment the following from your values.yaml or manually add them to your ingress.

     ```yaml